mnmlstc/core/Readme.rst

 ========

-MNMLSTC Core is a small and easy to use C++11 library that adds a functionality set that will be available in C++14 and later, as well as some extremely useful additions.
+MNMLSTC Core is a small and easy to use C++11 library that adds a functionality set that will be available in C++14 and later, as well as some useful additions.

 Information on installing and using MNMLSTC Core (as well as modifying its